Landcruiser VDJ79 PDI 6 speed (6R80) Auto Conversion Kit

 Availability

-The plan is to have 20 kits ready to go out before the end of October.
-We expect most of these will be for “up to 300hp/850nm” and will do power kits as required with an extra 2 week wait on delivery.
+The plan is to have 20 kits ready to go out before the end of November.
+We expect most of these will be for “up to 300hp/850nm” and will do high power kits as required with an extra delivery time.

 What else?